csr13/dtv/README.md

 ### How to play

-:exclamation: Avoid the virus at all costs :exclamation:
+:exclamation: Avoid the virus at all costs.

+:heart:'s Regenerate player life points.

+:star: Good luck.

 #### Keys